Jupiter Symphony Logo

 Claire Bourg, a laureate of many competitions, has been a featured soloist with several orchestras performing in such venues as Chicago’s Orchestra Hall and the Pritzker Pavilion in Millennium Park, as well as recently making her solo debut in Boston’s Jordan Hall.
 She has appeared on NPR’s From the Top and Chicago’s WFMT Introductions radio programs.
 An avid chamber musician, she has participated at Ravinia, where she collaborated with Kim Kashkashian and Frans Helmerson.
 Claire began her violin studies at age 5 in the Chicago area.
 After receiving her bachelor’s degree from the New England Conservatory where she studied with Miriam Fried, she is currently at Curtis under the tutelage of Pamela Frank and Arnold Steinhardt. ~ www.clairebourg.com Photo by Todd Rosenberg Claire Bourg, violin

 Isabelle Ai Durrenberger, born in Taipei of Japanese, Taiwanese, and American descent, has been praised for her vivid musicality, ability to touch audiences, and communicative strength as a chamber musician.
-Among her honors are the 2020 Featured Young Artist of the Western Reserve concert series and 3rd Prize at the 2018 Irving Klein String Competition.
-Recent and upcoming concerts include performances with Orpheus in Carnegie Hall and A Far Cry in Jordan Hall, and the Boston Chamber Music Society.
-In 2021, she was chosen the Artist Fellow of the Alone Together educational project led by Jennifer Koh and ARCO Collaborative.
-This unique introduction to composers such as Tania León, Du Yun, and Missy Mazzoli has inspired her to prioritize programming living composers, especially highlighting female and multicultural composers.
-Her festival participation includes the Perlman Music Program, Marlboro, and Prussia Cove.
-Isabelle began violin lessons at age 7, received her B.M. at the Cleveland Institute of Music (mentored by Jaime Laredo), and completed her graduate studies at the New England Conservatory under Soovin Kim and Don Weilerstein.
+She was named a Fellow of Ensemble Connect’s 2023–2025 seasons, was a semifinalist at the 2022 Indianapolis Competition, and won 3rd Prize at the 2018 Irving Klein String Competition.
+Recent concerts include performances with the Boston Chamber Music Society, Orpheus in Carnegie Hall, and A Far Cry in Jordan Hall.
+She spent the summer of 2023 at the Four Seasons, Marlboro, and Lake Champlain music festivals.
+The daughter of two pianists, Isabelle grew up in Columbus, Ohio and began violin lessons at age 7.
+She was mentored by Jaime Laredo throughout her high school and undergraduate studies at the Cleveland Institute of Music, and completed her graduate studies at the New England Conservatory under Soovin Kim and Don Weilerstein.
 She currently serves on the faculty at the New England Conservatory Preparatory School.
-Isabelle performs on a Terry Borman violin generously loaned to her by Jaime Laredo. ~ www.isabelledurrenberger.com Isabelle Ai Durrenberger, violin
+Isabelle performs on a 2020 Sam Zygmuntowicz violin generously loaned to her by a private patron in New York City. ~ www.isabelledurrenberger.com Isabelle Ai Durrenberger, violin

-Njioma Grevious, described by the Chicago Classical Review as “a superb” talent, is a founding member of the Abeo Quartet that won silver and gold medals at the 2022 Chesapeake and Yellow Springs chamber music competitions, respectively.
-It has appeared at the Kennedy Center and Alice Tully Hall, and on the Schneider Concert Series, WQXR Midday Masterpieces, and WETA Classical Radio.
-In 2018, Njioma won first prizes for Performance and Interpretation in the Prix Ravel chamber music competition in France, followed by a Music Academy of The West fellowship to study with the London Symphony Orchestra in 2022.
-Her festival participation includes Music@Menlo, Montreal International String Quartet Academy, Perlman Chamber Music Workshop, Norfolk, Meadowmount, and Tanglewood Institute.
+Njioma Grevious, described by the Chicago Classical Review as “a superb” talent, is grand prizewinner of the 2023 Concert Artists Guild and Young Classical Artists Trust auditions, first prize at the 2023 Sphinx and 2018 Prix Ravel (France) competitions, and a fellowship from the Music Academy of the West to study with the London Symphony Orchestra in 2022.
+As founding member of the Abeo Quartet, she won silver and gold medals at the 2022 Chesapeake and Yellow Springs chamber music competitions, respectively.
+Abeo has appeared at the Kennedy Center and Alice Tully Hall, and on the Schneider Concert Series, WQXR Midday Masterpieces, and WETA Classical Radio.
+Her festival participation includes Music@Menlo, Montreal, Perlman Chamber Music Workshop, Norfolk, Meadowmount, and Tanglewood Institute.
 A graduate of Juilliard, Njioma was a student of Ronald Copes.
-With Abeo, she is currently completing a Graduate String Quartet in Residence Fellowship at the University of Delaware under the tutelage of the Calidore String Quartet.
+With Abeo, she completed graduate studies with the Calidore String Quartet at the University of Delaware.
 Among her many treasured memories was the opportunity to perform in a quartet during a White House State Dinner hosted by President and Mrs. Obama. ~ www.njiomagrevious.com Njioma Grevious, violin

 Ariel Horowitz, hailed by the Washington Post as “Sweetly Lyrical,” has performed as a soloist with orchestras such as the Baltimore Symphony, Kammerphilharmonie Hamburg, and Santa Fe ProMusica; and in recitals across the U.S., Europe, Israel, and South America.
 She has also premiered her original pieces for violin and voice at Carnegie’s Weill Hall and the Kennedy Center’s Terrace Theater.
 An avid teacher, she serves on the faculty of Mount Holyoke College and is the founder and director of Heartbeat Music Project, a tuition-free program that provides instruments, music, and Navajo (Diné) cultural knowledge for K–12 in the Navajo Nation.
 At home in a variety of musical genres and disciplines including improvisation, Ariel has performed a work for violin, bass, and spoken word in Auschwitz for Holocaust survivor Eva Kor; with artist-activists such Pete Seeger, and with the band Empire Wild in the song “Winter Wonderland.”
 Ariel’s numerous prizes include the 2020 Concert Artists Guild Ambassador Prize, and winnings at the Grumiaux, Stulberg, and Klein competitions, and the Salon De Virtuosi Career Grant.
 She is a recent graduate of Yale under Ani Kavafian. ~ www.arielhorowitz.com Ariel Horowitz, violin